Selling a House for a Job Relocation: Tips, Tools, and Taxes

 To get an idea of your financial situation and an estimate of home equity, consider plugging your address into a free online tool such as HomeLight’s Home Value Estimator.

-Our tool aggregates publicly available data such as tax records, recent sales records for nearby properties, and your home’s last sale price to offer a preliminary estimate of your home’s value in under two minutes.
+Our tool aggregates publicly available data, such as tax records, recent sales records for nearby properties, and your home’s last sale price, to offer a preliminary estimate of your home’s value in under two minutes.

-We always recommend following up an online price estimate with the opinion of a top local real estate agent.
+We always recommend following up on an online price estimate with the opinion of a top local real estate agent.
 If you need assistance finding an agent, HomeLight would be happy to connect you with a few highly qualified candidates in your area.

 What’s included in your relocation package?

-• Temporary living expenses (16%)
+• Temporary living expenses (85%)

 Will you pay capital gains if you move for a job?